defparam/higan-verilog/README.md

 The current model of memsnoop.v passes all bus accesses without modification.
 Feel free to modify the verilog and re-compile higan.

-This current model also dumps waveforms to memsnoop_dump.vcd to view in gtkwave
+This current model also dumps waveforms to memsnoop_dump.vcd to view in gtkwave.
+To turn off wave dump modify the verilog-device class.

+WARNING: wave dumping fills the disk very fast.
+I capped the example at only the first 50000 samples.

 List of notable files added/modified
 ===============================